-UPDATED for 2020 v2!
+UPDATED April 2020 for additional changes!
 It’s that time of year again.
 Rick Ruth has updated the 2020 PAX Index, aka Racer’s Theoretical Performance index, for autocross.
 PAX is the SCCA’s system for comparing the performance of cars from different classes against each other.

 We’ve also included the time increase or decrease on a 60 Second course.
 In other words if your buddies’ PAX didn’t change, but yours went up by .005 then you need to run 3 tenths faster in 2020 to keep up!

 2021 PAX Index compared to 2020 (updated for XS changes)